 If you’re driving across the USA, you see these coupon books at rest stops, in diners, and in tourism bureau offices in almost every state for the cheapest motels.
 I’ve probably used these 20 times or more to get a deal on a place where I’m just passing through.

 All of the motels are not created equal though and some should be avoided.
+Always check sites like TripAdvisor to get actual customer reviews of a place before you book it.
+Cheap doesn't always mean "better".

 I’ve done the same thing with my IHG card for a decade and a half now and have gotten free rooms from them.